pelias/openstreetmap/README.md

 ## Prerequisites

-Since this module is just one part of our geocoder, we'd recommend starting [here](https://github.com/pelias/pelias-doc/blob/master/installing.md) to follow the guide for seeing up your own pelias instance.

-The recommended version for nodejs is at least `0.12` and elasticsearch is `1.7`.
-We support Nodejs 4 and 5, but not Elasticsearch 2 (yet).

-Before continuing you should confirm that you have these tools correctly installed and elasticsearch is running on port `9200`.

-If you plan on using the admin-lookup feature, you will also need  [`pelias/wof-admin-lookup`](https://github.com/pelias/wof-admin-lookup) installed.
+* NodeJS `0.12` or newer (the latest in the Node 4 series is currently recommended)
+* Elasticsearch 1.7 (support for version 2 and above is not here, yet).

 ## Clone and Install dependencies

+Since this module is just one part of our geocoder, we'd recommend starting with our [Vagrant image](https://github.com/pelias/vagrant) for quick setup, or our [full installation docs](https://github.com/pelias/pelias-doc/blob/master/installing.md) to use this module.

 ```bash
 $ git clone https://github.com/pelias/openstreetmap.git && cd openstreetmap;